thomasphys/StudentDocker/README.md

 `sudo docker run -it --name NAME thomasmcelroy/saporientation`

-where `name` is whatever you want to call your container.
+where `NAME` is whatever you want to call your container.
 This way you can run the same container for later use without creating too many containers.

 ### Mounting a directory
 You can mount a directory into the container so that you can write to your machine and save any results, notes etc...
 You produce in the container even after it is stopped and deleted.